How To Install DIY Concrete Kitchen Countertops: Tutorial

 - Optional: Electric sander, wet/dry vac, paper towels, baby wipes

 If your countertops have any loose edges or bumps, it’s the time to get rid of the moveable material.

 I removed loose grout behind the kitchen sink and left the space bare.
 The concrete filler will take care of these spaces.

-Step 2: Sand the countertops with coarse sandpaper.
+Sand the countertops with coarse sandpaper.
 Use 60- or 80-grit sandpaper to rough up your countertop.
 The idea is to scratch it so the concrete has something to “hold on” to.
 Clean and dry the countertop thoroughly after sanding before proceeding.

-Place your trowel into the concrete and swipe it so that there is a fairly even strip of concrete all across the edge of the trowel.
+Put the trowel into the concrete and swipe it so that there is a fairly even strip of concrete all across the edge of the trowel.
 Begin in a corner, and drag the trowel smoothly.
 Pick up trowel, and move over so there is an inch or two of overlap, then spread again in the same direction.

 Continue in this way, getting a small section looking how you want it before moving on, all around your kitchen countertop surface.

-Using the smaller putty knife, spread concrete on the edges of the countertop.
-I found it best to strive for thick coverage on all corners and the edges, because this can be sanded smooth.
-It’s easier to sand smooth when you have a little extra concrete to begin with.
+Tip: I found it best to strive for thick coverage on all corners and the edges, because this can be sanded smooth.
+It’s easier to sand smooth when you have extra concrete.

 AVOID adding water in spots.
 One strategy I attempted but now recommend that you AVOID is adding water to my fingertips and spreading the corners smooth, if I miss the window of malleable opportunity.
 This is also evidence of powder-to-water ratio discrepancies and discoloration, even after it dries.